El Ingenioso Hidalgo Don Quijote de

 This effort was inspired by, and loosely mirrors, the excellent Cantar de mío Cid site at the University of Texas, Austin.

-The Folio images for the Cuesta editions, as well as the Spanish text and audio for the Madrid edition are from Biblioteca Virtual Miguel de Cervantes, which has prepared a special site in celebration of the 4th Centennial.
+The Folio images for the Cuesta editions, as well as the Spanish text and audio for the Madrid edition are from Biblioteca Virtual Miguel de Cervantes, which is presenting a special site in celebration of the 4th Centennial.

 The Shelton translation is from the Library of English Classics, Macmillan & Co., London, 1900; the James Fitzmaurice-Kelly notes are from the Tudor Translations, Vols.
 XIII-XVI, David Nutt, London, 1896.
 Some missing or damaged pages were resolved from the online Part I at bartleby.com.